SEAN: Mid-April, and manga shipments are still, mostly, normal.

 ASH: This one seems more up my alley.

 ANNA: Sounds interesting!

-MELINDA: Sign me up!
+MJ: Sign me up!

 SEAN: Also out from Seven Seas: Ghostly Things 2, Himouto!
 Umaru-chan 9, the 6th light novel of How a Realist Hero Rebuilt the Kingdom (print), Mushoku Tensei’s 5th light novel (print), and My Room Is a Dungeon Rest Stop 2.

 Square Enix debuts My Dress Up Darling (Sono Bisque Doll wa Koi wo Suru), a Young Gangan title about a reclusive boy and a Gal who end up bonding over their hobbies.
 This actually sounds interesting.
 That said, I’ve heard it’s also servicey.